-A HECM may also be called a "reverse mortgage" because the change in home equity over time of a HECM is generally the opposite of a forward mortgage.
-While a forward mortgage starts with a small amount of equity and builds equity with amortization of the loan, a HECM starts with a large equity cushion that declines over time as the loan accrues interest.
-(There are no repayments on a HECM until the owner leaves the home or refinances).
+Home Equity Conversion Mortgages (HECMs) are designed to support aging in place by enabling elderly homeowners to borrow against the equity in their homes without having to make repayments during their lifetime (unless they move, refinance or fail to meet certain requirements).
+A HECM is also known as a "reverse" mortgage because the change in home equity over time is generally the opposite of a forward mortgage.
+While a traditional forward mortgage starts with a small amount of equity and builds equity with amortization of the loan, a HECM starts with a large equity cushion that declines over time as the loan accrues interest and premiums.
 The risk of HECMs therefore is weighted toward the end of the mortgage, while forward mortgage risk is concentrated in the first 10 years.
-This weighting means that small deviations in house valuations from initial forecasts will compound for the entire life of a HECM.
-The 2016 actuarial review also concluded that homes with HECMs in general do not hold their value as well as homes do in the broader market.
-This loss of value is often borne by FHA when it disposes of a defaulted HECM home.
-To address the capital adequacy of the HECM portfolio, FHA has taken steps, including lowering the share of home equity a homeowner can borrow against (the "principal limit factors").
-These reductions create more of an equity cushion in the event of a default.
+FHA recently took steps, including lowering the share of home equity a homeowner can borrow against (the "principal limit factors"), to mitigate the risk of losses on HECMs, and FHA is exploring additional risk mitigation measures for 2019.
+HECM origination volume was \$18 billion in 2017, and the Budget projects \$12 billion in 2019.